fibo/fibo.github.io/README.md

 # My digital copybook

+This is my web book!
+Gianluca Casati writes here :)

+## Domain

+The domain for this site is **g14n.info** which redirects to the only subdomain **www.g14n.info**.
+Use the naked domain url `http://g14n.info` only as an entry point, `http://www.g14n.info/path/to/resource` for canonical links.

 ## Debug

 It is highly recommended to install [Jekyll][3] to preview your site and avoid build errors before publishing it.